-Communication is a critical part of any successful launch; too little communication causes confusion; too much communication dilutes the overall message.
+Internal communication is a critical part of any successful launch.
+Too little communication causes confusion; too much communication dilutes the overall message.
 Plan communications well, initiate them early in the process, and communicate with team members regularly.

 3. Produce essential customer documentation.

 Make sure the project team has evaluated product performance in line with market requirements and compliance with all relevant FDA regulations.
-Complete the development of product documentation.
+Complete the development of product documentation, and make sure it is easily accessible.
 Operate a test market before the launch.
 Ask selected distributors to stock the product and run a sample promotional campaign.
 Evaluate test market results and feedback, and make any necessary adjustments to the launch program.

 4. Conduct training for sales representatives, installers, service technicians, and customer support personnel.

 If the adoption of your new product is going to be easy and efficient for customers, it is critical that your company is thoroughly prepared to assist customers at all points of interaction.
 Provide comprehensive training and sales guides, service manuals, troubleshooting guides, and quick-reference guides to follow up the training.
 Hold an internal launch event to build enthusiasm and commitment to the launch within the company.